Some links in this post may be affiliate links

 Peperomia argyreia is native to the tropical rain forests of northern South America where it grows as an epiphyte on trees.

-Watermelon Begonia grows to a height of about 12 inches which makes it one of the best plants for a study table or an office desk without sunlight.
+Peperomia argyreia is a compact plant which grows to a height of about 12 inches and about 10 inches wide making it one of the best plants for a study table or an office desk without sunlight.

-Peperomia argyreia like other Peperomia Plants is non-toxic to both humans and pets.
-It is among the pet-safe plants ideal for growing in a home with kids and pets.
+No. Peperomia argyreia like other Peperomia Plants is non-toxic to both humans and pets.
+It is among the pet-safe plants ideal for growing in a home with children, cats, dogs and other pets.

 Watermelon Peperomia is a valuable addition to any plant collection.
 You may obtain these plants online from Amazon (Link to Amazon).

-Watermelon Peperomia (Peperomia argyreia) blossoms in bright indirect light (dappled light), average warmth of 18-250C, humidity of 50-60% and moderately moist, fertile, well-drained, succulents potting mix coupled with monthly feeding during the growing period.
+To care for Peperomia argyreia indoors, give it bright indirect light (dappled light), warmth of 18-250C, humidity of 50-60% and moderately moist, fertile, well-drained succulents potting mix coupled with monthly feeding in the growing period.

-Peperomia argyreia requires regular pruning to keep the plant neat and tidy, to encourage a bushy growth as well as minimize pest and disease infestations.
-Repotting is only needed when the plant becomes extremely pot-bound as it grows best when the roots are confined.
+Peperomia Watermelon Plant care requires regular pruning to keep the plant neat and tidy, to encourage a bushy growth as well as minimize pest and disease infestations.
+Repotting is only needed when the plant is extremely pot-bound as it grows best when the roots are confined.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Watermelon Peperomia liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Do not water on aschedule.
+Water your Peperomia argyreia liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting, yellowing and leaf loss.

-Significantly decrease watering during the cold season to keep the soil barely moist as growth is minimal at this time.
+Significantly decrease watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
+Do not allow the soil to dry out completely as underwatering can lead to wilting, drooping, yellowing and leaf drop.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and eventual death of the plant.
-Learn more on how to water indoor plants the right way.
+Ensure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can result in root-rot and eventual death of the plant.

-Watermelon Peperomia grows best in bright indirect light.
-Keep it away from direct sunshine as it may lead to scorching of the leaves.
+No. Watermelon Peperomia grows best in bright indirect light; place it infront of a large, bright, sunless window.
+Keep it away from direct sunshine to prevent scorching of the leaves.

-Too little light will result in a leggy plant as the plant tries to reach for the light source.
-Therefore, where the natural lighting is not adequate, consider using a grow light to supplement it.
-Check out these full spectrum grow lights on Amazon.
+No. Too little light will result in a leggy plant as the plant tries to reach for the light source.
+Therefore, if the natural lighting is not adequate, consider using a grow light to increase it.

 Once in a while turn the pot to ensure that the plant receives light on all sides for uniform growth and also prevent legginess.

-The best potting soil for Peperomia argyreia should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best soil for Watermelon Peperomia should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mixes are ideal for this plant.
+A Cactus and succulents mix is ideal for this plant.

-Feed Watermelon Peperomia with a balanced, liquid fertilizer every 4 weeks during the growing period for lush growth.
-Withhold feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn and death of the plant.
+Feed your Watermelon Peperomia with a balanced, liquid fertilizer every 4 weeks in the growing period for lush growth.
+Withhold feeding in the cold season to prevent fertilizer burn as growth is minimal at this time.

 Repot Watermelon Peperomia during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.